-The Seminar climbs the mountain in expedition fashion, working its way up the mountain from camp to camp, in order to eventually put the team in position to summit Little Tahoma, and to familiarize you with the day to day fundamentals of expedition climbing.
-This program incorporates the Mountaineering Day School into the course curriculum and goes into greater detail teaching many other advanced climbing skills.
-Training and skills sessions include anchors, self and team crevasse rescue, ice climbing, route finding, glacier travel and fixed line ascension.
+The 6½ Day Mt.
+Rainier/Little Tahoma Mountaineering Seminar maximizes training on the technical movement skills required to summit Little Tahoma as well as Mt Rainier.
+This program incorporates the Mountaineering Day School and Advanced Mountaineering Day School into the course curriculum and goes into greater detail teaching many other advanced climbing skills.
 The seminar is specifically scheduled for mid summer to capitalize on firmer snow conditions and more exposed crevasses for glacier training.

 Why Choose This Program?

-The Little Tahoma Mountaineering Seminar is one of our most in depth, hands-on training programs and offers a generous amount of time to introduce and practice critical alpine climbing skills.
-The small group size, four climbers and two guides further enhances the learning opportunities.
+IMG's Little Tahoma Mountaineering Seminar is one of our most in depth, hands-on training programs and offers a generous amount of time to introduce and practice critical alpine climbing skills.
 We delve into great detail during the training, lectures, and informal discussions in our small group to allow you to comprehensively understand the topics covered.
-This is an excellent program for anyone with the desire to increase their technical climbing skills in preparation of more challenging climbs.
-Unlike our summit climbs, this program is not solely focused on making it to the top.
-The primary goal is training in expedition climbing skills.
-At the end of the program we will climb to the summit of Little Tahoma as a team, utilizing all of the training we have learned during the seminar.
+This is an excellent program for anyone with the desire to increase their technical climbing skills while attempting to summit two of Washington's most iconic peaks.
+Training geared towards the skills required in order to be successful on these two peaks.

 Topics to be covered include: